kaisdukes/quranic-corpus/docs/arcs/arc-rendering.md

 ### Proof

-Given the coordinate system and the quadrants of interest, let `phi` sweep an anti-clockwise angle from the negative x-axis.
+Given the coordinate system and that the lower left quadrant is of interest, we introduce an angular parameter `phi` which sweeps anti-clockwise from the negative x-axis.

 In this choice of coordinates, the polar ellipse equation becomes: `x = h - rx * cos(phi)` and `y = k + ry * sin(phi)`